laitanawe/introscicomp/_episodes/01-introduction.md

 - Understanding file/directory permissions
 - How can I perform the same actions on many different files?
 - How do I turn a set of commands into a program?
+objectives:
+- "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
+- "Explain when and why command-line interfaces should be used instead of graphical interfaces."

 keypoints:
 - "A shell is a program whose primary purpose is to read commands and run other programs."
 -  "This lesson uses Bash, the default shell in many implementations of Unix."